dolph/recipes/barbecue/ribs.md

 1. Lightly apply slather.
 Generously apply rub.
 Allow the meat to warm up at room temperature (~1 hour).

-2. Cook meat side up until desired color is reach (~3 hours), spritzing occassionally.
+2. Cook meat side up until the desired final color is reached (~3 hours), spritzing occassionally.

 3. Spritz one last time, brush both sides with barbecue sauce, and tightly wrap in alluminum foil (which has also been spritzed) meat side down.